 - Jelly beans

-💗 Cookies - You can either make your own Valentine's Day cookies or add store-bought cookies to your dessert board.
-If you'd like to make your own, try these Strawberry Crinkle Cookies, Mini Pop Tarts, or Red Velvet Crinkle Cookies, or Soft Almond Sugar Cookies.
+💗 Cookies - You can either make your own cookies or add store-bought cookies to your dessert board.
+If you'd like to make your own, try these Strawberry Crinkle Cookies, Mini Pop Tarts, Red Velvet Crinkle Cookies, or Soft Almond Sugar Cookies.

-💗 Cakes - Either make or buy small tea cakes that would fit on your board.
+💗 Cakes - Either make or buy small tea cakes or mini cupcakes that would fit on your board.
 Another option is to make these easy Valentine's Day Madeleines!
 They are technically small cakes, but are small and you eat them with your hands, like cookies.
 Or try these Mini Brownie Bites.

-💗 Sweet & Salty Snacks- pretzels are great, and you can either make or buy chocolate covered pretzels with Valentine's Day sprinkles.
+💗 Sweet & Salty Snacks- pretzels are great options, and you can either make or buy chocolate-covered pretzels with Valentine's Day sprinkles.
 Plus, make this Valentine's Day Popcorn for a sweet and salty snack!

-💗 Chocolates - You can't make a Valentine's Day dessert board without some chocolate!
+💗 Chocolates - You can't make a gorgeous dessert charcuterie board without some chocolate!
 Think chocolate truffles, chocolate chips, dark chocolate bars, or even peanut butter cups.
-There are also some delicious vegan chocolates that are easy to find at the grocery store these days.
+There are also some delicious vegan chocolates that are easy to find at the grocery store.

-You can create a theme for your dessert board (aside from just Valentine's Day!) if you wish.
+You can create a theme for your sweet charcuterie board (aside from just Valentine's Day!) if you wish.
 Here are some ideas for fun dessert board themes: